secretstartups/handbook/customer-success/tam/stage-adoption/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-View the [TAM Handbook homepage](/handbook/customer-success/tam/) for additional TAM-related handbook pages.
+View the [CSM Handbook homepage](/handbook/customer-success/tam/) for additional CSM-related handbook pages.

 - - -

-As part of the TAM's mandate to drive stage adoption and expansion with customers, we need to define exactly what it means to adopt a stage at GitLab.
+As part of the CSM's mandate to drive stage adoption and expansion with customers, we need to define exactly what it means to adopt a stage at GitLab.
 [For more information on how stage expansion is recorded and reported on, please visit this page](/handbook/customer-success/tam/success-plans/#open-and-categorize-a-stage-adoption-objective-within-a-success-plan-in-gainsight)
 The detail below is a guide to defining what it takes to say a customer has adopted that stage within GitLab.
 We define stage adoption as >25% of the account using a stage as defined below.
 Less than 25% (roughly) is presumed to be a pilot or work in progress toward a significant foothold of a stage providing value within the company.

 ## Manage